kodepandai/lunox-website/docs/basics/middleware.md

 export default Kernel;
 ```

-First is global middleware.
+### Global Middleware
 This middleware is run on every request made.
 So if you want to put cors middleware, this is the good place.
-Second is group middleware.
+### Group Middleware
 You can group two or more middlewares to one group.
 Then you just assign this group name to some route.
 For example `web` group middleware.
 See `app/Providers/RouteServiceProvider.ts` to see how to assign `web` group middleware.
 ```ts
 class RouteServiceProvider extends ServiceProvider {
   async register() {}